 Understanding the value you provide to your customers, whether you have products, services or both, is critical.
 It forms the foundation of most everything you do in product, from pricing/licensing to messaging/positioning to strategy and product functionality, to the business models that you operate under.

 It’s important to understand that it’s almost impossible to get an exact measure of value for any non-trivial product.
 For example, can we get an exact value definition for a BI tool like Tableau or Customer Success Management product like Gainsight?

-- Provide a much better understanding of what is truly valuable from the perspective of customers and prospects
+- Provide a much better understanding of what is truly valuable from the perspective of customers, users and prospects

 - Help create powerful and precise messaging and positioning

 - Enable clear differentiation from competitors

 - Create better pricing models that generate more revenue

 - Make products that align with customer needs and are thus easier to sell